Site logo

 3) Navigational Search Intent

 Navigational intent is used when someone wants to go somewhere.
-It can be a web page, an online business, or a physical location.
-For any business with an online presence, it is important to show up as the first response to a query with your business name.
+It can be an affiliate marketing web page, an online business, or a physical location.
+For an affiliate marketing company with an online presence, responding to the first query with your business name is essential.
 Therefore, your business must have good reviews.

-Remember, navigational intent that relates to a specific brand usually has purchase intent.
-Therefore, when people search for your brand name, you should know what other search results pop up.
-This will allow you to be a step further, seeing other news articles about your business, competitor content, and other websites using your business name.
+Remember, navigational intent related to a specific brand usually has purchase intent.
+Therefore, when people search for your brand name, you should know what other search results appear.
+This will allow you to see other news articles about your affiliate marketing business, competitor content, and other websites using your business name.

 Common navigational intent keywords are: